 - Flood Insurance: Covers damage caused by external flooding, such as from heavy rains, storm surges, or overflowing rivers.
 According to FEMA, flooding is the most common and costly natural disaster in the United States.
 The US has over 15% of buildings located in high-risk flood zones.

-- Earthquake Insurance: Covers damage caused by seismic activity.
-It includes structural damage and repairs required because of the shifting ground.
+- Earthquake Insurance: This covers damage caused by seismic activity.
+It includes structural damage and the repairs required because of the shifting ground.

 Floods and Earthquakes Insurance Coverage: